kegyarto/kegyarto/README.md

 <h2 align = "center"> :star:About Me:star:</h2>

-<p align="center">I currently graduated with a bachelors degree in Computer Science at University of Illinois at Chicago.
-As I am focused on giving quality work by asking good questions because I care about it being done the best it can be.
+<p align="center">I recently graduated with a bachelors degree in Computer Science at University of Illinois at Chicago.
+I am focused on giving quality work by asking good questions because I care greatly about doing the best I can always.
 Also, I'm passionate about making programs that can help change people's lives.
 Some of the classes I took  that could someday hopefully change people's lives for the better are, Human Augmentics, Artificial Intelligence and Video Game Design with Unity.</p>

 <h2 align = "center">:hammer:Technologies And Tools:hammer:</h2>